serin0837/git-master/fundamental.md

 ## computer?

-1930s has taken off
+- 1930s has taken off
   machines that can perform calculations and operations on data.

-hardware : physical stuff like keyboard
+- hardware : physical stuff like keyboard

-software: systems take input and give you output
-(not physical stuff)
-the set of instructions written to be processed(01001 stuff) and executed by the hardware that makes up a computer
+- software: systems take input and give you output (not physical stuff) the set of instructions written to be processed(01001 stuff) and executed by the hardware that makes up a computer

 ---

 ## operating systems

-`programs that manage with the different software`
+> programs that manage with the different software

-mordern computers often have to run several applications at the same time.
+- modern computers often have to run several applications at the same time.

-each applications are made up of software
+- each applications are made up of software

-software will require access to the physical resources of the computer in order to run.
+- software will require access to the physical resources of the computer in order to run.

-Operating systems are essentially master programs that manage and co-ordinate the different software and how they get access to the physical hardware of a computer.
+- Operating systems are essentially master programs that manage and co-ordinate the different software and how they get access to the physical hardware of a computer.

-### unix
+1. unix

-unix is first operating system in 1960
+- unix is first operating system in 1960

-many operating systems today are said to be unix-lie system ex) Mac OS ex) Linux (1990s)
+- many operating systems today are said to be unix-lie system ex) Mac OS ex) Linux (1990s)

-### DOS
+2. DOS

-Windows operating system emerged from the MS-DOS (MicroSoft Disk Operating System).
+- Windows operating system emerged from the MS-DOS (MicroSoft Disk Operating System).

-The main difference between MS-DOS and Unix is that MS-DOS was designed for a single user.
+- The main difference between MS-DOS and Unix is that MS-DOS was designed for a single user.

 ---